This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosurehere.

 There are a few vegetables that work particularly well for hidden veggie recipes.
 Here are a few of the best:

-Carrots –Carrots can be grated and added to just about any recipe, from pasta sauce to mac and cheese.
+Carrots –Carrots can be grated and added to almost any recipe, from pasta sauce to mac and cheese.
 They’re also a great way to add moisture and sweetness to baked goods.

 Zucchini –Zucchini can be grated and added to recipes like pancakes, waffles, muffins, and bread.
-It’s also a great way to bulk up ground meat dishes like burgers and meatloaf.
+It’s also great for bulking up ground meat dishes like burgers and meatloaf.

 Spinach – Spinach can be blended into smoothies, soups, and sauces.
 It can also be used as a filling for tacos, burritos, and enchiladas.